zeineb111/Linguistic-cues-for-Textual-classification/index.md

-## Linguistic cues for binary classification
+## Linguistic cues for Textual classification

 You can use the [editor on GitHub](https://github.com/zeineb111/data_story_WAP/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.